DMacMakes/dmdocs/content/en/torrens/ise102/assessments/index.md

 A text based slot machine using the C++ *console* template.
 A _prompt and response_ game loop.

+### Deliverables

+1. Follow the general instructions further down this page under [Delivering Replit Projects](#Delivering-Replit-projects) to create a zip of your project.
+This is just as you practised in Module 7's class.
+2. Submit your zip file and Replit link on the submission page for Assessment 2 on Blackboard, linked below.

 <a class="btn btn-lg btn-primary mr-3 mb-4" href="https://torrens.blackboard.com/webapps/blackboard/content/listContentEditable.jsp?content_id=_10262686_1&course_id=_116055_1" target="_blank">Online Assessment 2 on Blackboard<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

 ## Assessment 3: Realtime Game